arunasurya/bisqtransifex/translationguidelines.md

 In cases where Bisq is working with a translation agency, the agency has a choice of assigning their own translators as reviewers, and one of the Transifex admins accepts that choice based on their judgment (such as evaluating past work, etc).

 ## Language Quality Assurance
 - If you notice a mistake in the English version, please report it by adding a comment to that particular string and tagging it as an issue.
 The admins will be informed of the issue and will take proper action.
-Also, feel free to raise the issue on the #transifex slack channel.
+Also, feel free to raise the issue on the #transifex Slack channel.
 - In the past, some strings had trailing spaces which caused some problems when updating the translations.
 Please make sure that there are no trailing spaces in the translated strings.
 - Once the translations have been updated in [the next release](https://github.com/bisq-network/bisq/milestones), please check the strings in the updated software.